 - Some of the antibodies of the immune system are IgA, IgG, IgE, IgD, etc.

-9. Immune system can trigger harakiri within self.
+9. The immune system can trigger harakiri within the self.

-The immune system can dysfunction and can initiate an attack on the body itself.
+The immune system can be dysfunctional and can initiate an attack on the body itself.

 - The immune system can sometimes dysfunction and target normal cells of the body.

 - The disorders that arise from such an action are called Autoimmune disorders and are caused by both genetic and environmental factors.